sawubona-gmbh/KETE-HS21-WORK/LB0-Kickoff/JS-Samples/AntColonySimulation/Readme.md

 2. Push the "play" button and ... have fun

 *Alternatively*
-1. Copy the code from AntColony-Simulation.js into your clipboard
+1. Copy the code from [AntColony-Simulation.js](LB0-Kickoff/JS-Samples/AntColonySimulation/AntColony-Simulation.js) on github into your clipboard
 2. [Open the online p5 editor](https://editor.p5js.org/)
 3. Clear the editor window first and then insert the copied code into the editor window
 4. Push the "play" button and ... have fun